Kyoto Outfit Inspo: What to Wear in Kyoto During Summer

 Lean into your demure side with puffy balloon sleeves that radiate romantic princess charm.

-The dainty trim details of these whimsical blouses are perfect for adding a touch of elegance to your outfit while keeping the top casual enough for a day of sightseeing.
+The dainty trim details of these whimsical blouses are perfect for adding a touch of elegance while keeping the top casual enough for sightseeing.

-The soft, billowy fabric of puff sleeve tops not only adds a feminine touch to your overall ensemble but also allows for ample movement and breathability, making them ideal for Kyoto’s mild May weather.
+The soft, billowy fabric adds a feminine touch while allowing for ample breathability, making them ideal for Kyoto’s mild May weather.

 Modest Maxis

 Preserve the sanctity of the spiritual shrines you’ll be visiting with modest maxis that still allow for a girly moment.
-Long maxi dresses are a fantastic choice for Kyoto, providing full coverage and protection from the sun while still being light and comfortable due to their loose fit.
+Long maxi dresses are fantastic for Kyoto, providing full coverage and sun protection while still being light and comfortable with their loose fit.

 Floral Fabrics